lwinstony8/DNAvigators/README.md

 ### Results:

-By guiding alignment of data from different datasets with the use of cell-type-specific information, CHEESgrate is able to attain better classification results than comparable models with inputs from unguided training.
+By guiding alignment of data from different datasets with the use of cell-type-specific information, CHEESgrate may be used to attain better classification results than comparable models with inputs from unguided training.
 Further, they offer improved interpretation of contributions from cell-type-specific factors, providing biologically valuable information.

 Contact: alexander_halpin@brown.edu, brendan_leahey@brown.edu, micah_lessnick@brown.edu, winston_li@brown.edu